 Take advantage of the Intel® Xeon Phi™ processor’s common x86 architecture to get amazing utilization across any workload.
 The broad ecosystem of partners and robust roadmap you get by building on Intel® architecture allows for scalability, easy flexibility, and long-term support in compute, memory/storage, I/O, and software.

-Explore how the Intel® Enterprise Edition for Lustre* Software can unleash the performance and scalability of the Lustre* parallel file system and how the Intel® Solid State Drive Data Center Family can take storage performance to new heights.
+Explore how Intel® solutions for Lustre* software can unleash the performance and scalability of the Lustre* parallel file system and how the Intel® Solid State Drive Data Center Family can take storage performance to new heights.

 Intel® Xeon® E5-2697 v4 Configuration Parameters: